-HUA185 - Illustration
+HUA 185 - Illustration

-Illustration
+Course Title Illustration

 This course examines the interrelation of visual imagery and verbal themes as theyrelate to the professional field of illustration.
 Students develop a cohesive illustrationportfolio as they solve problems relating to different aspects of the field, such as book, logo, or commercial illustration.
-Students create an artist's website on ePortfolio and learn the business aspects of illustration, such as copyrighting, pricing, and contracts, from demonstration and lecture.
+Students create an artist's

-HUA190 - Industrial Design Drawing
+HUA 190 - Industrial Design Drawing

-Industrial Design Drawing
+Course Title Industrial Design Drawing

 The goal of this course is to develop drawing, sketching and drafting techniques that are commonly used by practicing industrial designers.
-These skills will enable the designer to communicate both 2D and 3D designs as sketches and drawings for the purpose of communicating function, form and fabrication of consumer products.
+These skills will enable the designer to communicate both 2D and 3D designs as sketches and drawings for the purpose of communicating function, form and fabrication of website on ePortfolio and learn the business aspects of illustration, such as copyrighting, pricing, and contracts, from demonstration and lecture.

+Maximum Units 3 consumer products.
 Various drawing theories and techniques will be presented in lectures, further realized and applied through a through a series of design projects.

-HUA191 - The Art of Eastern Asia
+HUA 191 - The Art of Eastern Asia

-The Art of Eastern Asia
+Course Title The Art of Eastern Asia